-Do you always feel dizzy confronted with some short terms such as SMT, LED, CMRR, CCD or even PCB?
-It's beneficial that these short terms make our communications easy, convenient and fast.
-However, sometimes the short terms lead to our quick memory loss about the meaning of these short terms.
-This series of articles will talk about these short terms.
-Let's start with BGA today!
+Feel dizzy confronted with some short terms such as SMT, LED, CMRR, CCD or even PCB?
+These short terms make our communications easy, convenient and fast, but they sometimes lead to our quick memory loss about their concept.
+This article will share details information about BGA.

 What is BGA?

-The appearance of BGA (ball grid array) stems from people's expectations for the numerous functions, high performance, small size and light weight of electronic products.
-In order to reach this goal, the size of integrated circuit (IC) chip must be gradually reduced and complexity be increased so that the packaging I/O density has to be increased.
-High density and low cost packaging methods are in great need and BGA is one of them.
+Short for Ball Grid Array, its appearance stems from people's expectations for electronic products with numerous functions, high performance, small size and light weight.
+To reach this goal, the market requires complex yet small size integrated circuit (IC) chip, which can eventually achieve increased packaging I/O density.
+For this reason, high density low cost packaging methods are in great need, BGA is one of them.

-BGA is basically a form of surface mount technology (SMT) or a type of surface mount packaging for integrated circuits (ICs).
-Normally, conventional surface mount packages use the sides of the packages for connection so that there's limited area for pins' connection.
+BGA is basically a form of surface mount technology (SMT) or a type of surface mount packaging for ICs.
+Normally, conventional surface mount packages use the packages' sides for connection to achieve limited area for pins' connection.
 However, BGA package uses underside for connection and more space can be provided for connection, which makes it possible for the high density of PCBs and high performance of electronic products.

-All the advantages displayed above all contribute to the final benefit that is lower cost.
-Highly-effective use of PCB space provides opportunity to save material.
-Increase in thermal and electrical performance is capable of ensuring the quality of electronic components and decreasing the chance of defects.
+5. Lower Cost.
+All advantages displayed above contribute to lower cost.
+Highly-effective use of PCB space provides opportunity to save material, while increase in thermal and electrical performance helps to ensure the quality of electronic components and decrease the chance of defects.

 There are mainly three types of BGAs: PBGA (plastic ball grid array), CBGA (ceramic ball grid array), and TBGA (tape ball grid array).